circled-square/midgard/readme.md

 #### *Midgard is a magical world rich in treasures and dangers.
 Will your AI be able to navigate and conquer the magic lands of our world generator?*

 ![](misc/world_render.png)
-Provides the `visualize` method to render the world

 # Legend